neuron7x/cognitive-core-engine/docs/operations.md

 Use [`pip-tools`](https://github.com/jazzband/pip-tools) to keep dependency pins and the lock file consistent with `requirements.txt`.

 1. Edit `pyproject.toml` to add or upgrade dependencies (and `requirements.txt` if new extras are exposed).
 Prefer ranges with upper bounds so updates remain controlled.
+2. The editable install exposed through `-e .[api,test,dev,docs]` already bundles the runtime, testing, and documentation dependencies.
+Keep `requirements-dev.txt` limited to that single line so there is a single source of truth for extras instead of duplicating pins.
-2. Ensure you are in an environment with internet access and install the tooling (once per environment):
+3. Ensure you are in an environment with internet access and install the tooling (once per environment):
    ```bash
    python -m pip install --upgrade pip pip-tools
    ```
-3. Recompile the lock file with hashes for everything listed in `requirements.txt`:
+4. Recompile the lock file with hashes for everything listed in `requirements.txt`:
    ```bash
    pip-compile requirements.txt --generate-hashes --output-file requirements.lock
    ```
-4. Review the diff, run the usual test suite (`pytest`) and commit `pyproject.toml`, `requirements.txt`, and `requirements.lock` together.
+5. Review the diff, run the usual test suite (`pytest`) and commit `pyproject.toml`, `requirements.txt`, and `requirements.lock` together.

 The CI workflow reruns the same `pip-compile` command and fails if the generated lock file does not match the committed version, so make sure to regenerate it before opening a pull request.